Aleix García: Dinamo București & Eibar

 On 8 October 2020, he signed a contract with Romanian club Dinamo București, until the end of the season.
 On 18 January 2021, after featuring sparingly, he returned to Spain and its top tier after signing for Eibar on a free transfer.

 Return to Girona

 On 23 July 2021, García returned to Girona on a two-year contract, with the club now in Segunda División.
 He made his return debut for the club on 14 August, the first matchday of the 2021–22 season, starting in a 2–0 victory against Amorebieta.
 On 2 December 2021, García scored his first goal for the club upon returning, closing the score in a 5–1 away win in the Copa del Rey over fourth tier Calvo Sotelo Puertollano.
 He made 45 total appearances for the club in his first season, helping the club reach promotion to La Liga in the play-offs.

-On 26 February 2023, García opened the score in a historic 3–2 La Liga win over Athletic Bilbao, Girona's first ever win away against Bilbao at San Mamés.
+On 26 February 2023, García opened the score in a historic 3–2 La Liga win over Athletic Bilbao, Girona's first ever win away against Athletic at San Mamés.